 There is hope.
 We can survive.
 Not only can we survive, we can come out of the judgment better than when we went in.
 But how?
 How is this possible?

 400 years later, John the Baptist is Malachi’s messenger.
 Which means Jesus is the Lord God.
 The one who will suddenly come to his temple.
 Jesus is the one who brings judgment.
 You can trace this through John’s gospel.
 Jesus Christ is God (1:1-3).
 John the Baptist testifies of Christ (1:6-7); who then cleanses or judges the temple (2:13-22).
 This is the great plot twist of history, and Malachi foresaw it – God himself is his own Messiah.
-Jesus Messiah is human and divine.
+Jesus the Messiah is human and divine.
+Man and God.
 Of course it all makes sense now.
 No mere human could save us.
-That is the reality of Advent.
+That is the reality of the Apocalypse, God must break into time and space to save us.
 We are too full of darkness to save ourselves.
 God must do it.

 Who can endure?
 Who can stand?

 We can’t even survive family Christmas, much less the coming of the Lord.

 Those who are united to Christ.
 Those in whom Christ lives.
 Jesus Christ went to Herod’s Temple, many times.
 As a baby to be circumcised.
 As a teacher to proclaim the gospel.
 As a judge to condemn it.
 But Herod’s temple was never the true temple of Christ.
 We are.
 The Church.
 Malachi’s prophecy is fulfilled in the church.
 In each and every Christian’s life.
 The refining fire and fuller’s soap is at work by the Spirit of Christ in us, to cleanse us of all sin, and to purify us for eternity.

 Now what the prophet declared can be said of us: